coingaming/coney/README.md

 ### Default exchange

-To use default exchange setup `connection.exchange` to `:default` parameter:
+To use default exchange you should set `connection.exchange` to `:default` parameter:

 ```elixir
 # web/consumers/my_consumer.ex